Living, learning laboratory

 Unifying all of our programs in art, design, architecture, and writing, our new campus will create an innovative and vibrant institution in San Francisco that will have a powerful and lasting effect on cultural, social, and environmental issues.
 Award-winning architecture firm Studio Gang is designing a unified CCA campus that promotes interdisciplinary learning and is flexible, sustainable, and ahead of its time.

 New student housing is also being developed on and near the San Francisco campus, infusing the city with 900 talented and creative students while transforming the college into a residential campus.
 At the same time, we’re working with Equity Community Builders and Emerald Fund to explore a range of options for the future of the Oakland campus that will honor CCA’s legacy and benefit the greater community once we move.
-The new, reinvigorated campus is scheduled to open in the 2021–2022 academic year.

 The green blueprint